-In just a few short months Covid-19 has changed the world immeasurably.
+In just a few short (or long for many) months Covid-19 has changed the world immeasurably.
 Almost no part of society has been spared from the pandemic’s reach, with businesses being no exception.

 Stock markets have plummeted.
 The global economy has taken a dive.
 And most of the UK population has been either furloughed or is working from home.
-As government restrictions start to be lifted and we make steps towards a more stable financial future, some things look to remain; working from home being one of them.
+As the government looks to take steps towards a more healthy and stable future, some things look to remain; working from home being one of them.

 It’s no secret that some of the world’s biggest employers are setting the president for a new normal when it comes to the working day.
 Many of them, including Google, are not expecting staff to return until next year.
 In fact, twitter tells staff they can work from home ‘forever’, if they would like to.